 |A transfer kit is applicable for any circuit breaker, new and old||For older circuit breakers, a transfer kit may be unavailable|

 At the end of the day, whatever choice you make, consider involving a licensed electrician in the installation.
-The above are mere guidelines to safe powering of your house instead of using the generator directly.
-If you take installation matters to your own hands, you risk endangering yourself and others, plus you’ll be voiding some of your warranties.
+The above are mere guidelines to safely power your house instead of using the generator directly.
+If you take installation matters into your own hands, you risk endangering yourself and others, plus you’ll be voiding some of your warranties.

 You need to size your generator early enough to determine the best for your home.
-This could be whether you’re using the interlock kit or the transfer kit to power your house.
-Sizing the generator helps you know not only the generator to get but also the circuits to isolate.
+This could be whether you use the interlock or transfer kit to power your house.
+Sizing the generator helps you know the generator to get and the circuits to isolate.

-When using a portable generator, you need to ensure that you don’t overload it.
+When using a portable generator, you must ensure you don’t overload it.
 This means that you might only be able to power the main electrical appliances in your home.

 The best way to determine the devices you’ll use in the case of a power outage is to conduct an energy audit beforehand.
-If you use well water, for instance, that might go on your priority list.
+For instance, if you use well water, that might go on your priority list.
 The fridge and heater might also take priority, among others.

-A high watt portable generator typically can power most priority appliances in an average American home.
-According to the Energy Information Administration (EIA), an average US household consumes 11000kWh per year.
+A high-watt portable generator typically can power most priority appliances in an average American home.
+According to the Energy Information Administration (EIA), an average US household consumes 11000kWh annually.
 This comes to 83kWh per month.

 That’s a lot of power, so instead of using the estimated numbers, use your priority appliance list to determine the generator size you need.